 A note for special diets

-A keto swap
+A keto-friendly swap

-If you are following a Keto diet and would like to adapt the recipe to lower the net carb count, I have had success swapping the honey for Stevia in the Raw (granulated baker’s bag).
-I used the same 1/3 cup measurement and added 1 large egg to help bind.
+If you are following a strict Keto diet and would like to adapt these Almond Peanut Butter Cookies to lower the carb count, I have had success swapping the honey for an equal measure of Stevia in the Raw (granulated baker’s bag) plus 1 large egg to help bind.
 I find that this adaptation is less sweet than their honey counterparts, but certainly sweet enough to satisfy my cookie craving.

 The nutrition facts for this Keto swap per 1 cookie (1/30 of the batch): Cal: 86, Fat: 7g, Chol: 6mg, Sod: 50mg, Carb 3g, Fiber: 1g, Sug: 1g, Prot: 3g